syspect-sec/greenbone-scap/README.md

 ```

 Additionally a [NIST API key](https://nvd.nist.gov/developers/request-an-api-key)
-can be used to lower the rate limits for the download.
+can be used to extend the rate limits for the download.

 ```sh
 echo "NVD_API_KEY=my-nist-api-key" >> .env
 ```

-On the first startup all CPE and CVE information will we downloaded.
-At the next
+On the first startup all CPE and CVE information will be downloaded.
+This will
+take some hours depending on your network connection and the server reliability
-startup only the changed and new CPEs and CVEs since the last download are
+at NIST.
+On the next startup only the changed and new CPEs and CVEs since the
-updated or created.
+previous startup are updated or created.

 To only download CPEs run `docker compose up cpe` and to only download CVEs
 `docker compose up cve`.